squiidz/fur/README.md

 ## Changes

-- Remove the log argument from ` fur.NewServer() `, you can use your own logger or the simple one in middle.Logger.
+- Remove the log argument from ` fur.NewServer() `, you can use your own logger or if you need a simple one you can use ` middle.Logger() `.
+You just have to use it in ` fur.Stack() `, if you want to use it on every handler.

 - Now you can provide your own Multiplexer, you juste need to implement the Plex interface.
 	If you want to use the default` http.ServeMux `, you can use ` fur.NewServerMux() `instead of ` fur.NewServer() `.